kswedberg/nuxt-eslint-globals/README.md

 ## Usage

-Once the module creates the `.eslint.globals.cjs` file, you can reference it in your `.eslintrc` file:
+Once the module creates the ESLint globals file, you can reference it in your `.eslintrc`:

 ```json
 {